MicrosoftDocs/sql-docs/docs/advanced-analytics/what-is-sql-server-machine-learning.md

 ---
-title: Overview of SQL Server Machine Learning Services (R, Python)
+title: What is SQL Server Machine Learning Services (R and Python)?
+titleSuffix:
 description: Overview of the Machine Learning Services feature in SQL Server, where you can integrate Python and R with relational data for data science and statistical modeling, machine learning models, predictive analytics, data visualization and more. ms.prod: sql ms.technology: machine-learning